 - Hit ‘Continue’ to initiate the set up procedure.
 By default, the software informs you to install the most current drivers for Windows.

 - The next step is to set the partition size for Windows.
-Windows 7 itself requires atleast a 16GB of partition space and to accommodate more applications, you will be required to offer additional free space for the new OS.
+Windows 7 / 8 itself requires at least a 16GB of partition space and to accommodate more applications, you will be required to offer additional free space for the new OS.
 Make a rough estimate and if satisfied with the scheme, hit ‘Partition’.
 After this action, partitioning of the hard-drive will be initiated.
 The process may take some time to complete.

 - Upon its completion, you will observe a new ‘BOOT CAMP’ drive icon on your Mac computer.

 - Now, insert the Windows 7 DVD and click ‘Start Installation’ button.

 - In a few seconds your Mac computer will restart and boot to the Windows 7 DVD.
 Here, you’ll be prompted with a window.
 It will ask you which partition you want to install Windows on.
 Select the partitions labeled ‘BOOTCAMP’ and simply click on Drive options.

 - Then, with the ‘BOOTCAMP’ volume still selected, click ‘Format’.

 - A warning will be issued with the following message ‘files will be lost’, click ‘OK’.
 Soon, Windows 7 will begin to install.
 Take care to remove the Windows 7 DVD as your system will reboot during the installation.
 Your Mac will automatically boot back into Windows 7, and will continue the installation, until complete.